beephole/Ms.Word-Text-Finder/README.md

 #### **Contributing**

-We welcome contributions to Text Extractor!
+We welcome contributions to Ms.Word Text Finder!
 If you have an idea for a new feature or have found a bug, please open an issue or submit a pull request.